 After spending some time in Los Angeles, Garvin returned to Atlanta to work with the Buckhead Life Group at Veni Vidi Vici and Pricci.
 He later returned to Los Angeles and partnered with Keyshawn Johnson to open Reign Restaurant.
-After Reign was off to a great start, Chef Garvin opened his signature restaurant, G Garvin’s, where he continued to cater to and host High Profile dinners for such clients as Former President Bill Clinton to Halle Berry to the Former Prime Minister of Israel.
+After a successful start at Reign, Chef Garvin opened his signature restaurant, G Garvin’s, where he continued to cater to and host high profile dinners for clients ranging from Former President Bill Clinton, to Halle Berry, to the Former Prime Minister of Israel.

-Chef Garvin continued to make a name for himself, as he is in the homes of millions for 7 seasons on the TV One network with, Turn Up the Heat with G. Garvin (airing in the US and Brazil).
-His increasing popularity earned this talented artist a second series on the same network entitled G. Garvin: The Road Tour.
-Eventually, Food Networks’ Cooking Channel tapped him to host the series, Road Trip with G Garvin.
-This show is currently in its second season.
+Chef Garvin expanded his brand, making a name for himself by appearing in the homes of millions, for 7 seasons on the TV One Network hit show, Turn Up the Heat with G. Garvin (airing in the US and Brazil).
+His increasing popularity earned him a second series on the same network, entitled G. Garvin: The Road Tour.
+Eventually, the Food Network's Cooking Channel tapped him to host the series, Road Trip with G Garvin.

 Garvin has mastered offering a one-size-fits-all approach to cooking with sophistication and simplicity

-Garvin's impressive resume and philanthropic efforts has warranted such accolades as the 2007 Man of the Year award by Women Moving Forward in Business and Third Best TV Chef by Southwest Airlines Spirit Magazine in 2006 (behind Jacques Pepin and Emeril Lagasse.)
+Garvin's impressive resume and philanthropic efforts have warranted accolades such as the 2007 Man of the Year award by Women Moving Forward in Business and Third Best TV Chef by Southwest Airlines Spirit Magazine in 2006, behind Jacques Pepin and Emeril Lagasse.
 Additionally, Garvin has been a popular guest on both The Tonight Show with Jay Leno and Good Morning America.

-To further make an indelible mark on culinary history through his One Bite At Time Foundation Garvin has launched his culinary boot camp which is geared towards kids ages 16-19, whom will experience not only the education side of the culinary field but also experience the hospitality, restaurant front of house, management and operational skills as well as hands on cooking experience.
-Through this seven day sleep over camp Garvin expects to change lives and introduce kids to a new career choice, culinary arts.
-Through Garvin's efforts he hopes to aid in breaking down the diversity barriers within not only the cooking industry, but in society as a whole where chefs of color are often categorized more often by race than profession.
+To further his indelible mark on culinary history, Chef Garvin is touching and changes lives through his G. Garvin Foundation and its primary program, the G. Garvin Culinary Boot Camp, which is geared towards young adults ages 16-19.
+Through this seven-day camp, Garvin introduces young people to a new career choice, the culinary arts.
+His efforts aid in breaking down the diversity barriers within not only the culinary industry, but in society as a whole, where chefs of color are often categorized more often by race than profession.